Rendering of the Sojourner Family Peace Center building opening in 2016

 At Children’s Hospital of Wisconsin, that is our vision.
 To everyone who works here, those are more than words, and we strive to improve the health of all children each and every day.
 We are making progress.

 How do we do it?
 We don’t do it alone.
 Our work takes us into the community where we partner with organizations with the same commitment to kids.
-Through our partnerships with …Continue reading →
+Through our partnerships with …Click here to continue reading

 Listen to teens and watch their behavior.

 “If I am not thin enough, no one will like me,” “I am always lonely,” “I can’t tell my parents because they will worry, and I can’t tell my friends because they will think I am crazy.”
 These are statements I often hear from teen girls I counsel.

 They feel like they need to be perfect in their grades, physical appearance, personality, sports and every other area of their lives.
 They feel like they need to take care of others’ problems instead of focusing on their own, and they work very hard at developing a “mask” so their true feelings will not be revealed.
 For many …Click here to continue reading